This article has been written by guest writer Marco - from livetogarden.com

 Native to South America, the tree dahlia - Dahlia imperialis can be grown farther north with proper care and maintenance.
 Hardy to Zone 8, it is becoming increasingly popular among gardeners in the southern and western United States, and even grows wild in parts of Hawaii.

-If you’re looking for a sun-loving plant to add a little height to your garden and provide a splash of color to your outdoor rooms, the Dahlia imperialis may be the perfect addition to your landscape.
+If you're looking for a sun-loving plant to add a little height to your garden and provide a splash of colour the Dahlia imperialis may be the perfect addition to your landscape.

 Planting Tree Dahlias: Soil and Sun Considerations

-Dahlias are excellent tropical gardening ideas, and as such, they thrive in sunlight.
+Dahlias thrive in sunlight.
 Full sun is best, though some gardeners have reported success with as little as half-day sun.

 Protecting Tree Dahlias: Pruning and Sheltering